What Does it Take to Be a Purchasing Manager?

 - Material Manager

-There were about 73,900 jobs for Purchasing Manager in 2016 (in the United States).
+In the United States, there were 73,900 jobs for Purchasing Manager in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Purchasing Manager by 2026.
 The BLS estimates 6,300 yearly job openings in this field.

 The states with the most job growth for Purchasing Manager are Utah, Washington, and North Dakota.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.